iot-edge-foundation/iot-edge-tradfri/README.md

 # Usage

-## 1. Initialization
+## 1. How to start with IoT Edge Tradfri

 Start by setting up an IoT Edge device.
-Use one of these [quick starts](https://docs.microsoft.com/en-us/azure/iot-edge/).
+Use one of these [quick starts](https://docs.microsoft.com/en-us/azure/iot-edge/) to get a basic setuip.

+Next you add a tradfri module to your edge device.

-Fill in the desired properties of the IoT Edge:
+Fill in the desired properties of the IoT Edge module so you can start connecting to your tradfri hub:

-* gatewayName (required; choose a name)
+* gatewayName (required; choose a name that you like)
 * ipAddress (required; the IP address of the Trådfri hub; find it using some network scan tool or your in the ip logging of your router)

 ```